livewires/you-win/sheets/Jump.md

 We can read the phone's accelerometer to get the angle the phone's being held at, compared to gravity.

-Like last time we did this
-First, we need to initialise a `Phone` object, so that `you-win` knows to start reading the phone's orientation sensors.
+Like last time, we need to initialise a `Phone` object, so that `you-win` knows to start reading the phone's orientation sensors.

   * Put this near the top of your program, after the `import` lines.